Enzo-548/renderer2d/README.md

 This project was built as a **learning exercise** for:
 * applying Rust ownership, borrowing, and lifetimes in a renderer-style codebase
 * understanding low-level rendering concepts
-* practicing Rust ownership and modular design
+* practicing modular design and architectural trade-offs
-* experimenting with architectural decisions incrementally

 ---